kalvn/shaarli-plugin-autosave/README.md

 ## Update
-I you use Git, run the following command from within this plugin's folder (`plugins/autosave` if you renamed it or `plugins/shaarli-plugin-autosave` otherwise):
+I you installed it through Git, run the following command from within this plugin's folder `plugins/autosave`:

 ```shell
 git pull
 ```

 Otherwise, download the ZIP file again from Github and override existing files with new ones.

 ## Important notice
 Please keep in mind that the save is purely local.
 It uses the local storage of your browser, nothing is saved on the server.